 Height: 2-3 ft (60-90 cm)

 Temperature: Normal room temperatures 65-75°F/18-24°C. This plant has no tolerance for the cold.
 It suffers when exposed to temperatures below 55°F/13°C. Cold air may cause grayish-yellow patches on its leaves.
-Put your plant in a spot where it won't get cold drafts from doorways or windows.
+Put your plant in a spot where it won't be exposed to cold drafts from doorways or windows.

 Fertilizer: Chinese Evergreen is not a big feeder.
 From spring through summer, feed monthly with a balanced (such as 10-10-10 npk) water-soluble houseplant fertilizer, using half the recommended amount.
 Do not feed in winter, when growth is slow.